eviee3008/SMS-Spam-Filter/README.md

 # SMS-Spam-Filter

-A spam filter developed in Python using supervised machine learning.
-Please read 'notebook.ipynb' for a walkthrough of the development.
+Please read 'notebook.ipynb' for a walkthrough of the development of a spam filter in Python.